grailbio/reflow/LANGUAGE.md

 <dt>comprehensions</dt>
   <dd>
-  Comprehensions provide list and map processing functionality.
-A comprehension ranges over a list (or map) and applies an expression to each entry, returning a list of the results.
+  Comprehensions provide list, map, and dir processing functionality.
+A comprehension ranges over a list, map or dir and applies an expression to each entry, returning a list of the results.
 Comprehensions also perform inline pattern matching.
 The following example will apply
   <code>absMul</code> to each pair of integers: